-When I first heard about Kindle I was not impressed.
+When I first heard about Kindle, I was not sure about the idea.
 As one who loves books, I didn’t like the idea of reading from a screen.
 I didn’t want to give up the look and feel of an actual book.

 But during our time in Africa, we realized how heavy real books are and how much space they took up in our luggage, so we decided to try a Kindle.
 We were impressed.
 Not only could you get a whole library on one, buying a new book was almost instantaneous.
 No more waiting for months for a flat rate box from the States.
 Soon we had almost as many Kindles in the house as readers.